ClickCease

 Chatbot — Definition and Functionality

 Chatbots are rule-based systems programmed to respond to a specific set of language-based commands or keywords.
-From the simple FAQ bot on a website or an integration that lets you order pizza through a mobile app to the voice assistants like Alexa and Siri that can perform limited tasks based using speech-to-text translation, the OG chatbots have been around for a while.
+From the simple FAQ bot on a website or an integration that lets you order pizza through a mobile app to the voice assistants like Alexa and Siri that can perform limited tasks based using speech-to-text translation, the OG chatbots have been around for a while, handling even complex issues.

 It’s strange to think of chatbots, voice assistants, and interactive voice response systems as “outdated,” or “traditional” tools for human-machine communication, but, to a certain degree, that’s what they are.